-Year 6 is an important year; it will provide new opportunities for the children including our four-day residential visit to CEES Stibbington Residential Centre near Peterborough (from Monday 15th October - more details to follow soon), new roles of responsibility (including house captains for those elected, and for all to become a ‘buddy’ to a child in the Reception class – the Year 6s couldn't wait to meet and are already doing an amazing job at welcoming our new additions to Icknield).
+Year 6 is an important year; it provides new opportunities for the children including our four-day residential visit to CEES Stibbington Residential Centre near Peterborough (from Monday 15th October), new roles of responsibility (including house captains for those elected, and for all to become a ‘buddy’ to a child in the Reception class).
 In addition, we will be preparing for national tests (SATs) in May 2019 and transition to secondary school.
 I will expect the oldest pupils in the school to exhibit exemplary behaviour at all times, to adopt a positive, active approach to their own learning and to work very hard with me to raise their achievement by the end of KS2.

 Although we provide pupils with all of the stationery they require - and this year we are trialling giving every child the same items to name and keep in a zip wallet - they may bring their own pencil case, as long as it will fit comfortably inside their classroom tray, if they wish to do so.
 A school bag is very useful for carrying books and letters between home and school on a daily basis.
 Please encourage your child to pack his/her own school bag, returning reading book and reading record every day.

-I look forward to watching your child flourish this term and to discussing their progress with you at the autumn consultation evenings.
-Should you have any concerns regarding your child’s progress or welfare before then, please do not hesitate to come and see me.
+I look forward to watching your child flourish this year and to discussing their progress with you at consultation evenings.
+Should you have any concerns regarding your child’s progress or welfare, please do not hesitate to come and see me.
 Daily attendance is vitally important to your child’s learning.
 We encourage the children to arrive in school and begin working from 8.45am and although you may be able to catch me or a teaching assistant briefly to pass on an urgent message at this time, it would be very much appreciated if you could try to see us at the end of the school day.
-Please come in to see me on any Tuesday, Wednesday or Friday, or contact her via Class Dojo to arrange a meeting at another mutually-convenient time.
+Please come in to see me on any Wednesday or Friday, or contact me via Class Dojo to arrange a meeting at another mutually-convenient time.